DougBurke/sherpa/docs/plots/backends.rst

 - `~sherpa.plot.backend.BaseBackend.histo` (similar to plot, but with "histogram-style" lines); accepts (xlo, xhi, y) data with optional xerr, yerr.
 - `~sherpa.plot.backend.BaseBackend.contour` for (x0, x1, z) data
-- `~sherpa.plot.backend.BaseBackend.image` for (x0, x1, z) data on a regular
-  grid.
-An image is different from a contour in the sense that an image is pixelated on a regular grid, while a contour can in principle describe a continuous quantity or an irregular grid, even if the current implementation may not provide that flexibility.

 Annotations
 -----------